aidanjrauscher/browser-timezone-conversions/README.md

 # browser-timezone-conversions

-## A set of JavaScript functions than can convert times and dates from UTC to local times, and back.
+A set of JavaScript functions to convert times and dates from UTC to local times, and back.

 ### toLocal.js
 Functions to convert a given time or date into the client's timezone.